pleabargain/EnglishHelpsYourCareer/idioms.md

 # Shanks's pony
 * (UK) If you go somewhere by Shanks's pony, you walk there.
 # Shape up or ship out
-* If someone has to shape up or ship out, they have to improve or leave their job, organisation, etc.
+* If someone has to shape up or ship out, they have to improve or leave their job, organization, etc.
 # Sharp as a tack
 * (USA) If someone is as sharp as a tack, they are very clever indeed.
 # Sharp cookie